NatashaKamami/Machine-Learning-1/Capstone_Project/README.md

 ![image](https://github.com/user-attachments/assets/565daa11-4ae6-4883-87f6-2be1fb3befad)

-From the performance metrics, Random Forest stands out as the best model due to its ability to handle complex relationships, feature interactions, and outliers, while being robust to overfitting.
-Logistic Regression and SVM with a linear kernel perform poorly as they assume linear separability, which limits their performance on complex datasets.
-SVM with an RBF kernel can handle non-linearity but is computationally expensive and sensitive to hyperparameters like C .
-Decision Trees on the other hand tend to overfit, especially with imbalanced data.
+From the performance metrics, Random Forest stands out as the best performing model due to its ability to handle complex relationships, feature interactions, and outliers, while being robust to overfitting.
+Logistic Regression and SVM with a linear kernel perform poorly in comparison since they assume linear separability, which limits their performance on complex datasets.
+Although SVM with an RBF kernel can handle non-linearity, it is computationally expensive and sensitive to hyperparameters like C hence why it did not perform as well.
+Decision Trees on the other hand are prone to overfitting especially with imbalanced data.
 And while XGBoost is powerful, it requires extensive tuning to surpass Random Forest.

 ### Hyper parameter tuning the best model
 Hyper parameter tuning was done using Randomized Search CV